Navaneethakannan22/TVRestAssured/README.md

 # TVRestAssured

-TV RestAssured API trials
+#To run from class

-Right click on 'ReqresApiTest' and choose Run 'ReqresApiTest'
+Right click on 'ReqResApiTest' and choose Run 'ReqResApiTest'

+#To run from command line
+./gradlew clean build